mikicvi/pihole-switcher/README.md

 More info about it can be found in [this](https://discourse.pi-hole.net/t/pi-hole-api/1863) forum post.

 ## Development:
-- For development purposes, .env.local file has to be created with ENV params mentioned above.
+- For development purposes, .env.local file has to be created with ENV params mentioned above in root.
 - This will require you to have a pihole instance running either bare-metal or in docker.
 - Latest version of: Yarn and Node